And we're back, El Rushbo, meeting and surpassing and redefining a lot of things.

 Well, who is this guy?

-They still have his persuasive power.
+Does he still have his persuasive power?

 Yeah, he lives a lot in his head.

-Uh that's why they are behind the curve.
+That's why they are behind the curve.

-And the more exposure you get, the better your chances of landing a job, but more exposure means more personal information's out there, possibly increasing the risk of identity theft.
+But more exposure means more personal information is out there, possibly increasing the risk of identity theft.

-And authorities are now telling us that uh crooks can skim driver's license and social security numbers from the paper and digital trail left behind after the first paycheck is cashed.
+And authorities are now telling us that crooks can skim driver's license and social security numbers from the paper and digital trail left behind after the first paycheck is cashed.

-The damage caused by identity theft in 2008 was 48 million dollars on average 300 to 600 is lost in a typical incident.
+The damage caused by identity theft in 2008 was $48 million.

-And he says he can't believe that people still don't have life lock.
+And he says he can't believe that people still don't have lifelock when he reads the stories.

 Why would you risk taking chances with your money, with your time, your reputation?

-$800, 440-4833, and uh the promo code is Rush.
+And the promo code is Rush.

-Whenever you see a promo code for anything, just use rush.
+Whenever you see a promo code for anything, just use Rush.

-I guarantee you magic will happen.
+I guarantee you, magic will happen.

-But for life lock, it's 800-440-4833.
+But for Life Lock, it's 800-440-4833.

-And the offer code, the promo code is rush.
+And the offer code, the promo code, is rush.

 Howard Dean, the argument between capitalism and socialism is over, he says.

-Britain's University of East Anglia says the director of its prestigious climatic research unit is stepping down, pending an investigation into allegations he overstated the case for man-made climate change.
+Britain's University of East Anglia says the director of its prestigious climatic research unit is stepping down.

 The university says that Phil Jones will relinquish his position until the completion of an independent review into allegations that he worked to alter the way in which global temperature data were presented.